sdeprep/sdeprep.github.io/docs/01_PRD_v1.md

 5. **Should progress ever expire?** – No, progress in `localStorage` persists and is only replaced when new data is saved.

 ## Open Questions
 At this time there are no unresolved questions for the product manager.

+## Answered Questions
+- **How should additional languages be prioritized?** The website only supports Python.
+- **What long-term persistence mechanism should replace localStorage?** None yet; version 1 relies solely on localStorage.
+- **Which voice command library should be used?** The built-in Web Speech API.
+- **Do we need analytics?** Not for version 1.